2025 Japanese Grand Prix

 The 2025 Japanese Grand Prix (officially known as the Formula 1 Lenovo Japanese Grand Prix 2025) was a Formula One motor race held on 6 April 2025 at the Suzuka International Racing Course in Suzuka, Japan.
 It was the third round of the 2025 Formula One World Championship.

 Max Verstappen of Red Bull Racing took pole position for the race, which he went on to win, with the two McLarens of Lando Norris and Oscar Piastri completing the podium.
 Kimi Antonelli of Mercedes broke two records and became the youngest driver in Formula 1 history to lead laps and set the fastest lap.

+After winning for the first time in the season, Verstappen closed up to Norris in the Drivers' Championship to one point.
+Piastri moved to third with 49 points, four more than Russell who fell to fourth.
+In the Constructors' Standings, the top three remained unchanged, with McLaren extending their lead to 36 points over second-placed Mercedes.

 Background

 The event was held at the Suzuka International Racing Course in Suzuka for the 35th time in the circuit's history, across the weekend of 4–6 April.
 The Grand Prix was the third round of the 2025 Formula One World Championship and the 39th running of the Japanese Grand Prix as a round of the Formula One World Championship.

 This race was Scuderia Ferrari's 1100th start in a World Championship event as a team.